Dragon Books

 (K. C. Shaw)

-The third slice of life book on this list, Royal Red is a short standalone story about an artist dragon named Rose who journeys across the land to find inspiration for her paintings.
+The third slice of life book on this list, Royal Red is a short standalone story about an artist dragon named Rose who journeys across the lands looking for inspiration for her paintings.

-My favorite aspect of Royal Red is how the book looks at the topics of aging vs youth and rich vs poor.
-There's a particular side character named Beryl who I found to be both sympathetic and memorable despite only showing up for a brief period of time, and the middle portion of Royal Red is especially worth a read due to its focus on the aforementioned themes.
+My favorite aspect about Royal Red is how the book looks at aging vs youth and rich vs poor.
+There's a particular side character named Beryl who I found to be both sympathetic and memorable despite her only showing up for a brief period of time, and the middle portion of Royal Red is especially worth a read due to its focus on the aforementioned themes.

 I do wish this book had been longer, or at least more centered around one specific location.
-Rose doesn't like to spend too much time in one place, and so I feel like we only got a taste of the greater world and characters that could've been.
-Overall though, Royal Red is a cozy and easily re-readable book, and an ideal pick for travelers and/or artists who also love dragons.
+Rose doesn't like to spend too much time in one place, so I feel like we only got a taste of the larger world and characters that could've been.
+Regardless, Royal Red is a cozy and easily re-readable book, and an ideal pick for travelers and/or artists who also love dragons.

 Length: 194 pages.

 (Note that Royal Red is 18+ only, as it contains a short sex scene.
-The book itself has a warning about this content before it begins, but I figured I should mention it here too.)
+The book itself warns you about this before it begins, but I figured I should mention it here too.)

 Honorable Mentions: